-- Totality of the circumstances to consider: - The frequency (persistent or pervasive), nature, and severity of the conduct. - Whether the conduct was physically threatening. - Whether the conduct was humiliating. - The identity of and relationship between the Responding Party and the Reporting Party. - The age and sex of the Responding Party and the Reporting Party. - The size of the school, location of the incidents, and context in which they occurred. - See OCR's 2001 Revised Sexual Harassment Guidance.
+- Totality of the circumstances to consider: - The frequency (persistent or pervasive), nature, and severity of the conduct. - Whether the conduct was physically threatening. - Whether the conduct was humiliating. - The identity of and relationship between the alleged harasser and the subject or subjects of the harassment. - The age and sex of the alleged harasser and the subject or subjects of the harassment. - The size of the school, location of the incidents, and context in which they occurred.